CoFH/cofh.github.io/docs/thermal-foundation/items/materials/elemental/blizz-powder/index.md

 **Blizz powder** is a material that is most commonly obtained from [blizz rods](/docs/thermal-foundation/items/materials/elemental/blizz-rod/).
-It is used to craft [cryotheum dust](/docs/thermal-foundation/items/materials/elemental/cryotheum-dust/).
+It is the ice elemental version of [blaze powder](https://minecraft.gamepedia.com/Blaze_Powder), and is used to craft [cryotheum dust](/docs/thermal-foundation/items/materials/elemental/cryotheum-dust/).